cric96/inline-mermaid/README.md

     steps:
     - uses: actions/checkout@v3
+    - name: Setup Node
+      uses: actions/setup-node@v4.1.0
+        with:
+          # Set a version compatible with the Node version described in this package.json
+          node-version: 20.18
     # ...
 Do whatever you want to generate you HTML pages
     - name: Inline!
       uses: cric96/inline-mermaid@v1.8.0